ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 .. note::

-   Flocker uses the Linux port of ZFS to manage data volumes.
-   Recent versions of MySQL introduced the ``innodb_use_native_aio`` configuration option, which defaults to on and causes InnoDB to use the Linux asynchronous I/O subsystem.
+   We use the mysql:5.6.17 docker image in this tutorial for compatibility with ZFS.
-   At this time, asynchronous I/O is not supported by ZFS on Linux and therefore MySQL should be launched with ``innodb_use_native_aio`` set to ``0``.
+   Newer versions of the MySQL docker image enable asynchronous I/O, which is not yet supported by ZFS on Linux.
-   Some minor tweaking of the MySQL image to set this option will therefore be necessary if you wish to use ``mysql:latest``.

 Launch MySQL